zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 ![](public/assets/break-up.gif)

-After saving your changes in VSCode, refresh the browser to see the changes take affect.
+After saving your changes in VSCode, refresh the browser to see the changes take effect.

 ![](public/assets/broken-up.png)

 That looks a little better.
-And hopefully you're starting to see how HTML uses tags and elements to structure a web page.
+And hopefully, you're starting to see how HTML uses tags and elements to structure a web page.

 Keep playing around with different HTML elements and tags.
 I recommend checking out W3Schools list of HTML tags and elements [here](https://www.w3schools.com/tags/).
 There's a lot we didn't cover, so have at it!

-Tomorrow we will move on to introduce CSS, another markup language, that adds style to HTML.
-We are moving away from HTML, but do not take that to mean there is nothing more regarding HTML you need to learn.
+Tomorrow we I will introduce CSS - another markup language - that adds style to HTML.
+We _are_ moving away from HTML, but do not take that to mean there is nothing more regarding HTML you need to learn.
 We skipped **a lot**.

-I cover crucial HTML topics in "How to Become a Web Developer: A Field Guide," including such topics as attributes, nesting, child/parent relationships, indentations, rending and the Document Object Model.
+T>I cover crucial HTML topics in "How to Become a Web Developer: A Field Guide," including such topics as attributes, nesting, child/parent relationships, indentations, rending and the Document Object Model.
 These last couple of blog posts on HTML should be considered a sneak peek.